 You can also change up the materials to make a modern holiday wreath for Christmas.
 Instead of flowers, you can use holly and garland or wherever your creative juices lead!

-If you like modern front door decor, you’ll love my DIY juju hat tutorial.
+And don’t miss this DIY juju hat tutorial.
 It’s a great piece for a master bedroom or for over a fireplace mantle.

 Are there questions you have about my tutorial that I didn’t address in the post?
 Have any great modern wreath ideas you’d like to share?
 Let me know in the comments!